zuozhaorui/SWnet/README.md

 Core code for the paper "SWnet: a deep learning model for drug response prediction from cancer genomic signatures and compound chemical structures" by Zhaorui Zuo, Penglei Wang, Xiaowei Chen, Li Tian, Hui Ge & Dahong Qian.

-> ## Attention
----
-This repository need some time to update the dataset and source code, and the updation will be completed recently.

 > ## Resources
 ---